Skip to content

 const database = await client.createDatabase(databaseName);

-The result from a successful createDatabase call will look like this:
+The result from a successful createDatabase call looks like this:

 {